Specialist GP Practice for Students & Staff of King's College London

 There is no regulatory requirement to provide proof of ID, address details, immigration status or an NHS number in order to register.
-We do require evidence of your student/staff member ID number at registration.
+We do require evidence of your student/staff member status which is normally your KCL ID number.
 Once you have completed the registration form you can book appointments with the doctor or nurse straight away.

 Please see our catchment area to determine whether you will need to register as an Out Of Area registration

 OUT OF AREA REGISTRATION

 If you live outside our catchment area (please see map below) the Health Centre will register you without the option of home visits, if it is clinically appropriate and practical in your individual case.

 To do this we may: